la-colinares/RageMusicPH/README.md

-# Rage Music PH
+# Rage Media Station Group

-The official App to play Rage Music PH on your phone, playing 100% Pinoy Rap Hitz.
+The official App to play Rage Musics on your phone, playing 100% Pinoy Rap Hits, Vibe Music, Emotions, and Hiphop & RNB Music.

 ## Features
+(1.0.0)
 - Listen to Pinoy Rap Hitz
 - Audio Player in Notification with Play/Pause and Stop Control

+(1.1.0)
+- Added New Categories such as Vibe, Emotions, and Hot Hiphop & RNB
+- Bottom Navigation

 ## Tools & Technologies